viewi/viewi/README.md

  - Become a backer or sponsor via [Patreon](https://www.patreon.com/ivanvoitovych).
  - Contribute by sending pull requests.
  - Any other ideas or proposals ?
-Please mail me `voitovych.ivan.v@gmail.com`.
+Please mail me voitovych.ivan.v@gmail.com.
+ - Feel welcome to share this project with your friends.

 License